Colonial-Dev/deduct/README.md

 ```

 ## Getting Started
+I recommend you use the [web version](https://colonial-dev.github.io/deduct/).

 You can start a new proof by navigating to `Proof` > `New...` in the menu bar.
 Select which rulesets you'd like to enable, enter your premises (if any) and conclusion, and hit `Create proof`.
-If your sentences are well formed, the window will close and you can start working on the proof.
+If your sentences are well formed, the window will close and you can start working.

 ### Tips
 - If you would prefer light mode or a larger UI, both can be adjusted under `Preferences` in the menu bar.
 Your choices will be remembered even if you close and re-open Deduct.